csaid/csaid.github.io/_posts/2020-06-18-everything-ive-learned-about-solar-storm-risk-and-emp-attacks.md

 **Q:** _I’m still not convinced._
 <br> **A:** Well, even if the utility companies completely fail to react, many engineers [believe](https://othjournal.com/wp-content/uploads/2019/08/EMP-Threats-to-Americas-Electric-Grid.pdf) that the voltage collapse caused by a severe solar storm will ultimately save the transformers, since the circuit breakers will open automatically.
 But this is [disputed](https://othjournal.com/wp-content/uploads/2019/08/EMP-Threats-to-Americas-Electric-Grid.pdf).

-Overall, the combination of human intervention and automatic grid self-protection makes me feel that catastrophic long-term collapse from a solar storm is unlikely.
-But we should still take preparedness extremely seriously.
+Overall, the combination of human intervention and automatic grid self-protection makes me feel that catastrophic long-term collapse from a solar storm is unlikely but possible.
+We should take preparedness extremely seriously.

 Should we move on to EMP attacks?